siegeon/magic.lambda.crypto/README.md

 Implying somebody wanting to pre-compute all possible values for a _"main in the middle keypair"_, allowing him to act as an adversary, picking up the communication, has to precompute 16.8 billion keypairs to simply have them validate towards the last 8 digits of your fingerprint.
 This problem grows exponentially by the power of 36 for each additional character the user checks.
+Implying if the user only checks some few characters at the end of the fingerprint, he's for all practical concerns 100% safe, knowing that this is the correct public key, and not a _"man in the middle"_ key, created by a malicious adversary.

 This prohibits among other things _"man in the middle"_ attacks, assuming the user has access to the fingerprint, or at the very least *parts* of the fingerprint, allowing him to validate